soapboxsys/ombuds-site/_posts/2016-02-22-system-state.markdown

 ### Web Relay

 The Web Relay is an alpha state.
-However, two relays ([ox.nskelsey.com](http://ox.nskelsey.com) & [relay.kuck.io](http://relay.kuck.io) have been launched that support visitors from the Web and smart phones.
+However, two relays ([ox.nskelsey.com](http://ox.nskelsey.com) and [relay.kuck.io](http://relay.kuck.io)) have been launched that support visitors from the Web and smart phones.

 ### Project Site